kristalstack/fruit-store-api-docs/docs/api-reference.md

 The API supports two access levels:

-- **User:** Can access their account information, purchase products, and view their invoices.
+* **User:** Can access account information, purchase products, and view their own invoices.
-- **Admin:** Can access user functionality and manage the product catalog.
+* **Admin:** Can access user functionality, manage products, and view all invoices.

 ---